How the low-FODMAP diet transformed my health

 If five years ago someone had said I wouldn’t eat a scrap of onion or garlic or my daily Granny Smith, I’d have told them exactly where to stick that apple.
 But after years of pregnancy-belly, stomach pains and military-like plans for toilet emergencies, I was diagnosed with IBS (Irritable Bowel Syndrome) and put on the low-FODMAP diet, which alleviates symptoms in 70 percent of sufferers.

 We don’t know why some people get IBS.
-But about 12 percent of people in the UK experience it in any year, and it’s more common in women and people under 50.
-Contributing factors include infections, stress and genetics, so it’s unsurprising that treatments vary.
-It's usually a lifelong condition, but it's not all doom and gloom.
+About 12 percent of people in the UK experience it in any year, and it’s more common in women and people under 50.
+Contributing factors include infections, stress and genetics, so it’s unsurprising that treatments vary – and it’s usually a lifelong condition.
+But it’s not all doom and gloom.

 Could a diet that involves cutting out staples such as bread, milk and lots of fruits and vegetables work for me?

 Numerous studies show certain foods exacerbate symptoms in 70–89 percent of IBS sufferers.
 The low-FODMAP diet cuts out foods containing short-chain carbohydrates for four to eight weeks.
 These are poorly absorbed by the small intestine, so ferment quickly.
 That can lead to excess water and gas, resulting in IBS symptoms.

 FODMAP stands for the types of sugars – Fermentable Oligosaccharides, Dissacharides, Monosaccharides And Polyols.
 They are found in foods as wide-ranging as pasta, apples and chickpeas.